 Plasma can be generated in low pressure conditions or with atmospheric pressure.

-When in low pressure conditions, plasma state must be obtained through a vacuum chamber coupled to a pumping system in order to reach a pressure lower than the atmospheric pressure.
-This setting opens great possibilities as of surface treatment, however the length of pumping phases if more than often a drawback that limits potential deployments on an industrial scale.
+When under low pressure, plasma must be obtained through a vacuum chamber coupled to a pumping system in order to reach a pressure lower than the atmospheric pressure.
+This allows many possibilities for surface treatment.
+However the length of the vacuum generation phase is more often than not a drawback that limits its potential use on an industrial scale.

-When in atmospheric conditions, plasma state is obtained with specifically designed processes and devices encompassing this very condition.
-These parameters provide a considerable cost-effective asset: no investment is required to purchase a vacuum chamber and pumping system, and the specific equipment smoothly integrates into the actual production lines, hence increasing the manufacturing productivity.
+When under atmospheric conditions, plasma is obtained using systems and processes designed for this very purpose.
+This provides a considerable cost-effective advantage: no investment is required to purchase a vacuum chamber and pumping system, and the specific equipment smoothly integrates into the actual production lines, hence increasing the manufacturing productivity.